Nithur-M/work-from-anywhere/software-engineer-jobs.md

 <li>$500/Quarter AirBnB stipendâ we want you to go out and enjoy life!</li>
 <li>100% Remote</li>
 <li>â¦and more!</li>
 </ul><div><b style="font-size:18px;">The Team</b></div><div>At MakersPlace, we curate our team as carefully as we do our digital marketplace to ensure the best experience for both our creative community and employees.
 Our remote-first company was founded by senior engineering leaders from Pinterest, including the first engineer and former head of growth engineering, and is funded by top-tier venture capital funds and angels in Silicon Valley.</div><div><br></div><div><br></div><div><i>MakersPlace is an equal opportunity employer and highly values diversity.
-We do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.</i></div><div><br></div><div><i>MakersPlace participates in E-Verify and will provide the federal government with your Form I-9 information to confirm that you are authorized to work in the U.S. </i></div><div>#li-remote</div><br/><br/>Please mention the word **CASHBACK** and tag RMzUuODcuMjMzLjExOQ== when applying to show you read the job post completely (#RMzUuODcuMjMzLjExOQ==).
+We do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.</i></div><div><br></div><div><i>MakersPlace participates in E-Verify and will provide the federal government with your Form I-9 information to confirm that you are authorized to work in the U.S. </i></div><div>#li-remote</div><br/><br/>Please mention the word **CASHBACK** and tag RMzQuMTQ1LjI0MC4xMDY= when applying to show you read the job post completely (#RMzQuMTQ1LjI0MC4xMDY=).
 This is a beta feature to avoid spam applicants.
 Companies can search these words to find applicants that read this and see they're human.
                 </details>
                 </td>
             </tr>,<tr>